 When Enterprise debuted on UPN in 2001 it was with a self-assured sense of success.
-Sure Star Trek was in a bit of a decline after all the misfires of Voyager, but Enterprise promised to remedy all of that by taking Gene Roddenberry’s vision in a fresh direction, rewinding the clock back to where the Federation began to rediscover the spirit of adventure and exploration that used to be the hallmarks of an aging franchise now drowning in overwrought techno-babble.
+Sure Star Trek was in a bit of a decline after all the misfires of Voyager, but Enterprise promised to remedy that by taking Gene Roddenberry’s vision in a fresh direction, rewinding the clock back to where the Federation began to rediscover the spirit of adventure and exploration that used to be the hallmarks of an aging franchise now drowning in overwrought techno-babble.
 They were so certain this would work that, at least not until it became clear in the third season that it wouldn’t, Enterprise didn’t even bother to put the words “Star Trek” in its title.
 Their audience would find it, support it, and love it no matter what they called it.

 They weren’t wrong.
 Had Enterprise turned out to be any of the things it was supposed to be, all of those things would have come true.
 We know that because five years after its cancellation director JJ Abrams pulled off all the things Enterprise originally promised, and more, in his 2009 movie.
 The 2009 Star Trek was, basically, everything Enterprise was meant to become but didn’t.

 What happened?
 Where did they go wrong?
-I’ve spent the last few months re-watching every episode of the show and, seven years after its cancellation, I have answers.
+I’ve spent the last few months re-watching every episode of the show and, many years after its cancellation, I have answers.
 This is why Star Trek: Enterprise went wrong and how it so nearly didn’t.

 There’s no denying in the wake of the 2009 movie’s success that they had the right idea.
 Enterprise was supposed to take us back to the beginning of the Federation, before the time of Captain Kirk to the first starship to bear that famous name, in a tumultuous galaxy humans were only beginning to understand.
 More than that, Enterprise was supposed to be different in style and tone.
 They wanted a stripped down approach, one that emphasized the strength of human determination instead of the excessive, over-reliance on technology previous Trek series’ had become lost in.